aegagros/lambda-boolean/README.md

 	output(_AND_('_FALSE_','_FALSE_'));     //FALSE

 `$a` is the `_TRUE_` or `_FALSE_` function that you have chosen as an answer to the first statement.
-Next, `$b` is the function you have chosen as answer to the second statement.
+Next, `$b` is the function you have chosen as an answer to the second statement.
 From there, you are no longer free to choose an answer to the statement `statement1 AND statement2`.
 It is the system that will tell you the answer.

 The combination `statement1 OR statement2` will have the following answers: